Guide: How To Make The Perfect Restaurant Floor Plan

 Kitchen

-You'll want to start by outlining the kitchen space, which many in the industry think should occupy about 40% of your total square footage.
+You want to start by outlining the kitchen space, which many in the industry think should occupy about 40% of your total square footage.
 The layout should optimize quality, speed of service, and safety.
-You'll also want to make sure storage spaces are set up in a way that prevents cross-contamination of food.
+You will ll also need to make sure storage spaces are set up in a way that prevents cross-contamination of food.

 Typically, kitchens are organized in one of three layouts: assembly line, island, and zone.
 The most popular is the assembly line model in which food moves through a series of parallel stations from prep, cooking, and plating to server pick-up.